How much sick leave am I entitled to?

 Your employer is entitled to ask you to provide proof of your illness or injury - normally in the form of a medical certificate from your doctor - when you take sick leave.
 If you take sick leave to care for another person (e.g. your child), your employer can ask you for proof of that person's illness or injury.

-If the employer asks for proof when you have been away sick for three consecutive days or less, they should tell you as soon as possible that proof is required and must pay reasonable expenses incurred in getting that proof.
+If the employer asks for proof when you are away sick for less than three consecutive days, they should tell you as soon as possible that proof is required and must pay reasonable expenses incurred in getting that proof.
 They can’t insist that you visit a particular health provider.

 If you don't provide proof when it has been requested and don't have a reasonable excuse, your employer is entitled to not pay you for the leave until you do provide proof.